 In the event the main building becomes inoperable, network operations would be relocated to the KROC facility in accordance with the ISS data center's DRP.
 This facility employs a "warm site" strategy for recovery of network operations.

 As part of the ARC BCP, should ARC facilities become unavailable, essential ARC personnel will relocate to established telework locations to reestablish their essential functions.

 MANAGEMENT RESPONSE TO EXCEPTIONS IDENTIFIED IN THE REPORT

-Control Objective 21 - Non-interruptive System Service
+Control Objective 19 - System Access